TheThingsNetwork/docs/doc/content/applications/golang/api/_index.md

 or NewCommunityConfig() functions to initialize your configuration, otherwise NewClient will panic.

 ## func NewCommunityConfig

 ```go
 func NewCommunityConfig(clientName string) ClientConfig
 ```

-NewCommunityConfig creates a new configuration for the API client that is pre-configured for the Public Community Network.
+NewCommunityConfig creates a new configuration for the API client that is pre-configured for the The Things Stack Sandbox.

 ## func NewConfig

 ```go
 func NewConfig(clientName, accountServerAddress, discoveryServerAddress string) ClientConfig
 ```

 NewConfig creates a new configuration for the API client.

 ## func (ClientConfig) NewClient